Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 7. Save web part settings.
 Reload the page.

-8. Test the setup by entering any text into the prompt text area and clicking Enter.
+8. Test the setup by adding any text into the prompt text area, then pressing Enter or clicking the Submit button.
-   - The AI-response should appear in the content area.
+   - The AI-response should appear in the content area below.
-   - Try the same with another language model (GPT-4).
+   - Try the same steps with another language model (GPT-4).
-   - Click on the upside arrow in the right-hand corner.
-Select any PDF file - for example, from ./docs folder - click OK to upload it.
-Click on the Submit button to summarize the uploaded PDF.
+   - Click on the upward arrow in the right-hand corner.
+Select any PDF file - for instance, from ./docs folder - and click OK to upload it.
+Click on the Submit button to summarise the uploaded PDF.

 # Quick Start
   - [back to the top](#quick-links)

+This is the simplest and least secure standalone setup.
+You will not be able to use the Private Chat sharing feature unless you approve the corresponding SPFx [permissions](#more-advanced-setup).

 **Prerequisites**:

 - You should be a site collection administrator or hold the role of SharePoint Administrator to create a new site.
-- You should have an **api-key** for native OpenAI or Azure OpenAI with configured endpoints for text models of GPT 3.5 and, optionally, GPT 4.
+- You should have an **api-key** for Azure OpenAI, with configured endpoints for text models of GPT 3.5 and, optionally, GPT 4.
+  - Alternatively, you should have an **api-key** for Native OpenAI.

 ## Configurations

 1. Download the latest [release package](../../releases/download/v1/azure-openai-chat.sppkg) or compile it from the source code in **spfx-latest**.